newdexterity/Aerial-Grasping-Robot-Hands/CAD/README.md

   Figure 2.
 Prototype of the aerial grasping robot hand
 </p>

-This aerial grasping robot hand has an improved mechanical structure design and a shell to protect the quick release mechanism.
+This aerial grasping robot hand has an improved mechanical structure design and a shell to protect the quick release mechanism compared with the prototype.

 <p align="center">
   <img width="600" height="300" src="https://github.com/newdexterity/Aerial-Grasping-Robot-Hands/blob/master/Media/aerial_gripper.png">